 Sprained ankles are a relatively common injury, especially among athletes and older men and women.
 Sometimes, ice and rest are the only treatments your sprain may need, but some sprains require an approach customized for your specific cause and symptoms.
-Dr. Patrick D. Roberto treats patients with sprained ankles at both of his offices, Achilles Foot Care in Delmont and Monroeville, Pennsylvania.
+Dr. Patrick D. Roberto treats patients with sprained ankles at his office, Achilles Foot Care in Delmont, Pennsylvania.
 Call the practice or book online for an appointment to find how Dr. Roberto can help relieve your pain and swelling and improve your mobility.

 Sprains are injuries that involve ligaments, which are the strong bands of tissue that connect one bone to another.
 In your ankle, ligaments connect the bones that comprise the joint and help support normal joint movement and balance.
 Sprains occur when a ligament is stretched or strained beyond its normal limits.

 Ankle sprains are very common.
 The American Foot and Ankle Orthopedic Society says that in the United States, about 25,000 ankle sprains occur each day.